Dave (singer)

 Wouter Otto Levenbach (/nl/; born 4 May 1944), known as Dave, is a Dutch Francophone singer who had a string of number one hits in France in the 1970s.
 A native of Amsterdam, he resides in Paris.

 Early life and education

 Dave was born in Amsterdam.
 His father was Jewish and an English teacher by trade; his mother was a classical dancer.
-He has two brothers, Marteen and Lucas, and a sister, Elsbeth.
+He has two brothers, Maarten and Lucas, and a sister, Elsbeth.
 He learned to play the guitar at age 14.
 He became a very spiritual person who prayed frequently and even planned to study theology; however, he eventually chose to study law.